jsonkile/test-in/README.md

 Used [UIAutomator](https://developer.android.com/training/testing/other-components/ui-automator) for writing automated tests.

 ### Screenshot Tests
+Local tests of composable screens and components can be found [here](https://github.com/jsonkile/test-in/tree/main/app/src/test/java/com/jsonkile/testin)
-Roborazzi is used to do screenshot tests of screens and components.
+Roborazzi is used to do screenshot tests.
 To run these tests, run the `verifyRoborazziDebug` or `recordRoborazziDebug` tasks.
 Note that screenshots are recorded on CI, using Linux, and other platforms might generate slightly different images, making the tests fail.

 ## Highlights